Teach English in Spain? Here's How

 By Kate Doyle

 For several years it’s been illegal for language academies and companies in Spain to hire non-E.U. residents who do not have work/residence permits or are not sponsored by a legal company; however, many still hire North Americans and Australians without proper papers.
-While finding a job is about four times as difficult for an American as it is for a Brit, it is entirely possible if you have ganas (gumption) and the energy and savings for a possibly long job search.
+While finding a job is about many times as difficult for an American as it is for a Brit, it is entirely possible if you have ganas (gumption) and the energy and savings for a possibly long job search.
 If you really wish to teach in Spain, here are some suggestions:

 Think about the city size that you’ll be most comfortable with and the surrounding areas you’d like to visit.
 In general it’s better to start off in a city where the number of schools and companies gives you better odds.
 Keep in mind that the cost of living is generally lower in southern Spain and highest in Madrid and Barcelona.